 Intersection 25

-This is the world’s leading conference on Enterprise Design.
-Our 11th edition brings us to Brussels!
-We share one challenge: To design and build enterprises that are more purposeful, useful and successful.
-We are thrilled to invite you to 3 days of inspiring talks, cases and workshops in Brussels.
+Intersection is a leading conference on Enterprise Design.
+The 11th edition brings us to Brussels!
+We share one challenge: to design and build enterprises that are more purposeful, useful and successful.
+We are thrilled to invite you to 3 days of inspiring talks, cases and workshops in Brussels, September 17th-19th 2025.

 11th Edition: “Untangling the Mess, Together!”